LTD Duration Limits

 Appealing Duration Limit Decisions

-- Submit appeal with documentation
+- Submit an appeal with all supporting medical documentation within 180 days of the decision

 Related Topics

-- Eligibility triggers - When LTD begins
+- Eligibility Triggers — when LTD begins

-- Cooperation requirements - What's required to maintain benefits
+- Cooperation Requirements — what's required to maintain benefits